danintel/sawtooth-faq/validator.rst

 * Write the transaction processor in a thread-friendly programming language such as Rust or C++, not Python.
 Python is an interpretive language and therefore slower.
 It also suffers from the Global Interpreter Lock (GIL), which locks executing multiple threads to one thread at-a-time
 * Run multiple transaction processors per validator node for the same transaction family.
 This is especially useful for TPs written in Python
 * Consider increasing the on-chain setting ``sawtooth.publisher.max_batches_per_block`` .
 Try a value of 200 batches per block to start with.
 This and other on-chain settings can be changed on-the-fly without impacting older blocks.
-* When available in the future, substitute PoET consensus with Raft consensus.
+* When fully stabilized, substitute PoET consensus with Raft consensus.
 Raft is CFT instead of BFT, but it should perform better in exchange for lower fault tolerance
 * As you make changes, measure the impact with a performance tool such as Hyperledger Caliper

 Is there any way to get real-time Sawtooth statistics?